NASA-IMPACT/hls-sentinel2-downloader-serverless/README.md

 SCHEDULE_LINK_FETCHING="TRUE" # Or "FALSE" - If TRUE then link fetching will happen every day at midday.
-REMOVAL_POLICY_DESTROY="TRUE" # Or "FALSE" - See below for what is deleted if TRUE UPLOAD_BUCKET="<name-of-aws-s3-bucket-to-upload-images-to>"
+REMOVAL_POLICY_DESTROY="TRUE" # Or "FALSE" - See below for what is deleted if TRUE UPLOAD_BUCKET="<name-of-aws-s3-bucket-to-upload-images-to>" PLATFORMS="S2B,S2C" # Comma-separated list of platforms to query for
 ```

 An example that you can modify and rename to `.env` is provided: `example.env`